Aller au contenu principal

 3. Knowing How to Conclude a Project

 Finally, if a web project sometimes gets delayed, it's because new features keep being added.
-Indeed, as the project progresses, new needs emerge and become clearer.
-One might be tempted to address them to have the "perfect site" for launch.
-However, doing so only delays the launch.
+As the project progresses, new needs emerge and become clearer.
+One might be tempted to address them all to have the "perfect site" for launch.
+But doing so only delays the launch.
 It's better to phase the implementation of new features and benefit from an online presence sooner.